• Skip to primary navigation

 If you’re totally grain-free and avoiding corn, I love these grain-free chips from Siete foods (not an ad, I just like ’em).
 You still get that salty, crunchy bite without the issues corn can cause (both physically and environmentally).

-You could also use carrots, sliced on a a steep angle to create long slices (like you see in the pic below).
+You could also use carrots, sliced on an angle to create long slices.

 Snack on it with those chips while sipping this frozen mango margarita.

-And of course Bacon Pineapple Guacamole would be great on nachos or tacos, like these ground chicken tacos.
+And of course Bacon Pineapple Guacamole would be great on tacos or nachos, like these ground chicken tacos or these Paleo nachos.

 But it’s also great with my Crunchy Plantain Chicken – the creamy sweetness is the perfect topping for the juicy, crunchy-coated chicken.